CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 - **Files** - This folder contains pre-created files which will be used in this workshop to save you typing everything out manually
 - **Media** - The images used in this workshop are stored in there
 - **Workshop Complete** - This folder contains a fully complete version of the workshop which can be used for reference in case you run into problems, in a zipped up file.
-No cheating!!
+No cheating - you won't learn if you do, but it's a useful guide for reference if you get stuck 🙂
-- **Workshop** - This will be the folder where the workshop is being run from.
+- **Working** - This will be the active folder where the workshop is being run from, and all files you create and edit will be in this folder.

+---

 # Exercise 1 - Create a Database Container